marinaceccon1/RCLP/README.md

 <img src="imgs/F1.png" width="400">
 <div align="left">

-We benchmarked the traditional CL methods and our novel method Pseudo-Label Replay on a NIC scenario in the medical domain.
+We benchmarked the traditional CL methods and our novel method RCLP on a NIC scenario in the medical domain.
 We found that our approach outperforms existing methods in terms of forgetting and final F1 score.

 ## Training execution